civican/legisinfo/42-1/bills/C-69/bill_text.md

 ### Works in Navigable Waters not Listed in Schedule

+### Section 9.1

+An owner who proposes to construct, place, alter, rebuild, remove or decommission a work — other than a major work or a minor work — in, on, over, under, through or across any navigable water that is not listed in the schedule may do so if

+the work, or its construction, placement, alteration, rebuilding, removal or decommissioning, would not interfere with navigation; and

+before beginning the construction, placement, alteration, rebuilding, removal or decommissioning, the owner deposits any information specified by the Minister in any place specified by the Minister and publishes a notice in any manner, and including any information, specified by the Minister.

 ### Section 10

-  **(1)** If an owner proposes to construct, place, alter, rebuild, remove or decommission a work — other than a major work or a minor work — in, on, over, under, through or across any navigable water that is not listed in the schedule, he or she must either
+  **(1)** An owner who proposes to construct, place, alter, rebuild, remove or decommission a work — other than a major work or a minor work — in, on, over, under, through or across any navigable water that is not listed in the schedule must take one of the following steps if the work, or its construction, placement, alteration, rebuilding, removal or decommissioning,  may interfere with navigation:

     make an application for an approval to the Minister, in the form and manner, and containing the information, specified by the Minister; or